RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/forge.md

 To be eligible for a FORGE project, applicants must:

+- RSE Team has
 - Be an active member of research staff affiliated to the University of Sheffield.
 - Have existing code that is functional and produces research outputs.
-- Ensure the code is (or will be made) publicly accessible and freely downloadable.
+- Ensure the code is (or will be made) publicly accessible and freely downloadable, closed code will be considered on a case by case basis.
 - Provide clear instructions or objectives for what they want to achieve.

 ### Application and Selection